As our current academic year develops, we have continued the reopening of campus activities for staff and students.

 What does this mean for me?

-We ask for your continued awareness and support to keep both your devices and data secure.
+We ask for your continued awareness, attention and support to keep the devices and data you use, secure.

 If you are using computers, laptops or other devices on the University network, and handling University data, you need to make sure they are secured against malware, hackers and accidental loss or theft.